-Anything purchased through this page takes you through my amazon affiliate account so that I get a commission on the sale.
-You can also just follow this link and book mark it to use whenever you shop at amazon and I'll get a commission just because they know I sent you there.
-It doesn't cost you anything, and it doesn't matter what you buy.
+Anything purchased through the links on this page takes you through my amazon affiliate account so that I get a commission on the sale, just because they know I sent you there.
+It doesn't cost you anything, and it doesn't matter if you buy a refrigerator or a bottle of shampoo instead of a hatchet and grafting knife.

 I think most of us should buy less and do more.
 Many tools such as planes and saws can be had cheaper used, and probably of better quality for the price.
 While the items below are solid recommendations, not everyone needs them.
 Hopefully many products will also have a link to a video review eventually to help you get a better idea of whether you need something or not.
+The reason I don't have a regular amazon store is that they don't have a way for me to say anything about the product, so I set up this page instead.
 Amazon prices vary regularly.
 It is a good idea to shop around, both on the web, and on Amazon using the "available from other sellers" link on every product page.
-If something is too expensive, check back later, it might go down.

 I love this pruner.
 It is cheaper than a felco, very ergonomic, rugged, and has cushy grips.
 It also has a feature that cushions the shock when you follow through a cut.
 The blades are chrome plated and mine show very little sign of rust after several years.
 There is an oiler bolt for oiling the joint.
 The parts are supposedly replaceable.
 The latch opens when you squeeze the pruners, which I love!
 My only complaint so far is that the latch started wearing out.
 It began to not stay closed as well as it used to and required some finesse to close so it would stay.
 I was able to file it back into something close to the original shape, but it will eventually wear out too much to do that again.
 I will probably make a new latch piece when it wears out.
 Barnel sells parts, but I don't see this part on the site unless you buy a whole new head assembly.
 I'll probably keep using them and deal with the problem when I have to.
 I like the rest of them in every way.